NREL/ThermalNetwork/README.md

 # Testing

 Once you are set up as a developer, run `pytest` from the root dir.
+Increase verbosity with `-v` and `-vv`.

-Test files are in thermalnetwork/tests/
+Test files are in _thermalnetwork/tests/_

-Test output will be written to thermalnetwork/tests/test_output/
+Test output will be written to _thermalnetwork/tests/test_output/_

 # Releasing

 Increment the version in thermalnetwork/_\_init__.py.
 Use [semantic versioning](https://semver.org/).
-When a new tag is established in GitHub, a [workflow](https://github.com/marketplace/actions/pypi-publish) automatically releases to PyPI.
+When a new release is made in GitHub, a [workflow](https://github.com/marketplace/actions/pypi-publish) automatically releases to PyPI.